-Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, chemotherapy, stem cell transplant, and palliative care.
-Some treatments can cause infertility.
-Patients should talk with a physician about options to preserve fertility or bank sperm.
+There are many treatment options for people with testicular cancer, and these are often used together or in sequence.
+The treatment plan recommended by the physician will depend on how advanced the cancer is and if it has spread to other parts of the body.
+Treatments can include surgery, radiation therapy, systemic (medication) therapy such as chemotherapy or immunotherapy, and stem cell transplant.
+Some treatments can cause infertility, and patients should talk with their physician about options to preserve fertility such as sperm banking.
+Texas Oncology encourages patients to consider participating in a clinical trial when available.